History of Bates College: Benjamin Bates

 Cheney's impact in Maine was noted by Boston business magnate Benjamin Bates who developed an interest in the college.
 Bates gave $100,000 in personal donations and overall contributions valued at $250,000 to the college.
 Benjamin Bates suggested to Cheney that the school be located in a more central part of Maine.
-Their previous business relations lead them to Lewiston Falls.
 At the time, Lewiston, Maine was one of the most profitable towns in the state and produced large amounts capital for the state and businesses.
-The school was renamed "Bates College" in his honor on 1863 and was chartered the following year on March 16.
+The school was renamed Bates College in his honor on 1863 and was chartered the following year on March 16.